dgraph-io/dgraph-docs/docusaurus-docs/docs_versioned_docs/version-v24.1/admin/security/admin-endpoint-security.md

 See the [Token Authentication](#token-authentication) section above for setup instructions.
 Once configured, all alter operations require the `X-Dgraph-AuthToken` header.

-For enterprise-grade access control, see [Access Control Lists](../enterprise-features/access-control-lists).
+For enterprise-grade access control, see [Enable ACL](../../installation/configuration/enable-acl) and [User Management and Access Control](../admin-tasks/user-management-access-control).